MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 ### Employees

-Once you determine what you want to know about employees, you select which employees you want to include in your query.
+After you decide what you want to know about employees, select which employees you want to include in your query.
 In **Select which employees you want to include in the query**, define the employees you want to analyze through *conditions* and *condition groups*.

 #### About conditions and condition groups

 A condition is a statement about one attribute you want to analyze in your query.
 A condition only extracts rows from your organizational data that meet certain criteria, which you specify in the condition statement.
 For example, if your condition statement read, “Organization = Contoso.com,” the query would only extract rows that equal Contoso.com” under the **Organization** column.
 A condition group is a combination of conditions connected with a conjunction ("and" or "or").
 In the following image, the condition group is in the block to the right of the conjunction "or."

 :::image type="content" source="../images/person-query-condition-group.png" alt-text="Condition group":::

+To learn more about filters and conditions, refer to our [Filters](filters.md) article.

 ##### Is Active